Not so presto? Outcomes of sluggish prestin in outer hair cells: Introduction

 However, recent reports on OHCs in \emph{in vitro} \cite{Santos-Sacchi2018,SantosSacchi2019} appear to contradict these earlier observations.
 In addition, \emph{in vivo} data obtained with optical coherence tomography (OCT) \cite{Vavakou2019} have been interpreted as evidence against fast motile response of OHCs.

 The present report examines the implications of these two kinds of reports by asking two questions.
 First, can OHCs counteract local viscous drag incurred by the movement of the organ of Corti in the cochlea if gating rates of prestin are as low as these recent reports suggest?
+At the basal end, where the traveling wave initiates, viscous drag must be counteracted by OHCs.
+This condition determines the frequency limit of the ear.

 Second, should the movement of OHCs large at their best frequencies \emph{in vivo}?
 The first issue is addressed by evaluating power generation by OHCs driven by prestin with finite transition rates.
-The second issue is analyzed using a system of coupled oscillators as a model.
-In addition, the compatibility of these two kinds of reports is examined.
+The second issue is addressed using a simple model system, which consists of two harmonic oscillators, one of which has a driver and the other with a damper.

-\section{Transition rates}
+\section{1.
+Transition rates}

 First, let us derive the equation of motion for a cell, which is driven by a motile molecule with finite intrinsic transition rates.
 An earlier version has been published as Appendix to Santos-Sacchi et al.\ \cite{SantosSacchi2019}.